 Our vent Testing Process

-The ventilation testing is carried out using a hood/cone placed over the extraction fan which channels the air from fan through a calibrated anemometer which measures the air flow.
+For Test Method C, the ventilation testing is carried out using a hood/cone placed over the extraction fan, which makes a seal with the area surrounding the fan/vent to channel the air from the fan/vent through a calibrated anemometer, which measures the air flow rate in litres per second.

-A certificate including the information required for Part 3 of the Part F completion checklist is produced for each property (listing the air flow results against the requirements for each fan and the overall system (where required).
+A certificate including the information required for Part 3 of the Approved Document F (Volume 1) completion checklist is produced for each property.
+It lists the details of the property, equipment, test engineer and testing along with air flow extract rate results against the requirements for each fan and the overall system (where required).

-The testing is best completed in combination with air or sound testing to minimise the costs.
+The testing is best completed in combination with air tightness testing or sound testing to minimise the costs (these services are also provided by Air Leakage Testing Ltd)

 What our clients say about us